 Manuel Koser, Co-Founder and MD of Silvertree Internet Holdings in South Africa participated in this discussion and was joined by Manan Shah, Director of Marketing in India for Truecaller and Henrik Lysgaard Jensen, Director of International at Taxify.
 The session was moderated by DCMN’s Tech Communications Lead, Liz Osterloh.

-After introducing their businesses, the panellists quickly started delving into the pitfalls that they experienced themselves when expanding into different markets.
 According to Koser, some of the biggest challenges Silvertree Internet Holdings has faced while trying to scale into emerging markets such as Nigeria and Kenya are:

 - Your business model in one country will not necessarily work in another country;